vokounigor/poke-app/README.md

-# poke-app
-Pokedex-like app built with react
+Pokemon search app using PokeAPI